|

 of up to twenty-eight T1 signals.

-Rule-based Decision Support Content" by Wright, Goldberg, et. al.).
+Taxonomy of Rule-based Decision Support Content" by Wright, Goldberg, et al.).

 See